 Alternative Action 1

-Airline should consider offering compensations for people who were affected by COVID-19 implications.
-Those compensations should include international travelers who cannot travel and people who caught COVID-19 at their hometown and can’t travel anymore.
-(Ratnawati, 2021)
+Airline should consider offering compensation for people who were affected by COVID-19.
+Those compensations should include international travelers who cannot travel and people who caught COVID-19 at their hometown and can’t travel anymore (Ratnawati, 2021).

 Advantages 1 & 2: The first advantage would be that travelers won’t be afraid or worried that they will lose their rights in traveling.
 The second advantage would be that airlines will increase their reputations by doing this.